The Bluestack Way Part One Donegal Town to Lough Eske

 Before moving off from the Bluestack Way sign, savour the rich heritage that The Diamond offers where everyone from chieftains to spalpeens have passed through.
 Salute a time that may be long gone, but where the beauty and the serenity of the area remain intact; this is a town from which to base yourself for hillwalking, golf, scenic drives, water sports and fine dining.
 Like the thousands of foreigners that have marveled at its many assets throughout history, we believe that you will be delighted with your time in the town.

 What’s with the fancy name then?

 The Diamond is the rather fanciful name that squares in the northwest are called – you’ll see Diamonds in Ardara, Carndonagh, Raphoe and Derry as well.
 Donegal Town served as the market town for the surrounding villages and hinterland as far as Ballintra to the west, Barnesmore to the north and Killybegs to the east.
 For centuries, it has been the hub of commerce and socialising, where the sounds and smells could be overwhelming and there was eating and drinking to be done in the local hostelries at the end of it all.

-The Diamond was also the scene of unrest and social turmoil.
-In the first audio clip, Paddy tells us about some momentous events that took place here.
-Hiring fairs were where young men were ‘sold’ to farmers for up to six months at a time took place here – Mairead tells us more in the second audio piece.
+The Diamond was the epicentre of town life.
+In the first audio clip, Paddy Meehan tells us about some momentous events that took place here.
+Hiring fairs were where young men were ‘sold’ to farmers for up to six months at a time took place here.
+Mairead McNulty tells us more in the second audio piece.